Oink70/Verus-CLI-tools/README.md

 ## PoW-rewards.sh
 ### Description
 Shows how many mining block rewards addresses got over a specified time frame.
+It uses the `sed` filter file `KnownPoolAddresses.sed` by default to identify known addresses.

 ### Prerequisites
  - Linux OS
  - `bc` and `jq` installed
+ - `KnownPoolAddresses.sed` file in the script folder
  - The `verus` binary in the PATH environment.
 If not found it falls back to the location of the `verus` binary is set on line 9 of the script.
  - a running `Verusd` daemon